henrysouchien/edgar-updater/README.md

 ### 1. `edgar_pipeline.py` - Main Processing Engine

-The heart of the system that handles:
+The heart of the system (~3500 lines) that handles:

 - **Filing Discovery**: Fetches recent 10-Q and 10-K filings from SEC EDGAR
 - **XBRL Extraction**: Parses inline XBRL data from filing documents